surelybassy/RegressionAnalysisProject/SQL Queries/SQL_Tasks.md

 ### 14. Most customers are interested in properties with three or four bedrooms.
 What is the difference in average prices of the properties with three and four bedrooms?   **COMPLETE**

-*The difference between the average value of 3 adn 4 bedroom properties is $169288.09.*
+*The difference between the average value of 3 and 4 bedroom properties is $169288.09.*

 ```
 SELECT ROUND(MAX(avg_price)-MIN(avg_price),2) as 'Difference Between Avg Price of 3/4 Bedroom Properties' FROM